Kyle Tucker Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.89 team ERA ranks eighth among all league pitching staffs.
+- The Mariners' 3.85 team ERA ranks seventh across all MLB pitching staffs.

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (87 total, one per game).
+- The Mariners give up the third-fewest home runs in baseball (87 total, one per game).

-- His most recent time out was on Saturday against the Tampa Bay Rays, when the righty tossed seven innings, surrendering two earned runs while giving up two hits.
+- In his last time out on Sunday, the right-hander tossed six innings against the Tampa Bay Rays, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.